AguilaMike/Heroes-Angular-17/README.md

 ## Development server

+1. Clone repository
+2. Execute `npm install`
+3. Run mock's backend `npm run mock`
-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding